zpainter/iassist/content/about/regional-report-2007-2008-africa.md

 ### The African Association of Statistical Data Archivists

-The AFRICAN ASSOCIATION OF STATISTICAL DATA ARCHIVISTS / ASSOCIATION AFRICAINE POUR L\'ARCHIVAGE DES DONNÉES STATISTIQUES (AASDA) was formed at a meeting held in Cape Town, South Africa (10th - 12th April).
+The AFRICAN ASSOCIATION OF STATISTICAL DATA ARCHIVISTS / ASSOCIATION AFRICAINE POUR L'ARCHIVAGE DES DONNÉES STATISTIQUES (AASDA) was formed at a meeting held in Cape Town, South Africa (10th - 12th April).
 The meeting was hosted by the University of Cape Town, organised by DataFirst and funded by IHSN.
 The meeting was opened by the Statistician